 An EU multiannual management plan (MAP) has been agreed by the EU for this stock (EU, 2018).
 There is no agreement with Norway regarding this plan and it is not used as the basis of the advice for this shared stock.
 ICES was requested by the EC to provide advice based on the MSY approach, and to include the MAP as a catch option.
-There are references points defined for this stock, therefore, the stock was assessed under Category C.
+There are references points defined related to this stock and therefore, the stock has been assessed under Category C.